-Ten-year historical trend information is not available but will be compiled going forward.
+\Ten-year historical trend information is not available but will be compiled going forward...
 Notes to the Schedule: Benefit changes: Benefits were increased for a special 2% COLA for annuitants who had annual annuities under \$22,000.
 Changes of Assumptions: Assumptions were changed as a result of the 2011-2016 Experience Study dated August 27, 2018.
 See that report and the latest funding valuation for the full set of assumptions.
+Totals may not add due to rounding.

-Required Supplementary Information, continued (Unaudited) Schedule of Changes in the Net Pension Liability and Related Ratios
+Required Supplementary Information (Unaudited) Schedule of Changes in the Net Pension Liability and Related Ratios PLAN B\